ncsu-landscape-dynamics/HPC_conda_PoPS/README.md

     Run time :                                   269 sec.
     Turnaround time :                            264 sec.

-The job used a max of 18 GB.
+Job Summary: The job used a max of 18 GB.
 Job took less than 5 m.

-Use those values to supply the arguments to the batch script, an example of which is part of the repo.
+Use those values from the Job Summary as guides to supply the arguments to the batch script, an example of which is part of the repo.